piskyscan/dns_over_tls_over_tor/README.md

 ### Speeding up

 Firstly add a minimum TTL (Time to live) to DNS requests.
-This will be DNS requests should be repeated within about an hour.
+This will mean DNS requests get repeated within about an hour.
 IP addresses rarely move but  you may want a smaller value in certain cases.

 Type the following.